awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

-# About these CDK apps
+# About these AWS Cloud Development Kit (AWS CDK) apps

-This document describes the resources created by the AWS Cloud Development Kit (AWS CDK) apps in this directory.
+This document describes the resources created by the AWS CDK apps in this directory.

 For instructions on how to run any of these apps, see [Running a CDK app](#Running-a-CDK-app)

 ## go_example_lambda